Katson-com/docs/docs/centralq-chat/architecture.md

 4. **Azure OpenAI**: Once a final prompt is constructed from the search results, it is sent to Azure OpenAI.
 The AI then generates the response, which is displayed on the Azure Web App UI.

+5. **Data Insights Agent**: This specialized agent works in conjunction with Azure OpenAI and the Azure Web App to enable natural language queries against your Business Central data.
+It dynamically determines which Business Central APIs to call, what fields to use, and how to process the data to generate insights and visualizations.
+For a detailed explanation of its mechanics, see [How the Data Insights Agent Works](./data-insights/how-it-works.md).

 ### Data Storage and Security

 1. **Private Azure Blob Storage**: Used for securely storing user-uploaded files, access to this storage is strictly controlled through secure keys.
 This ensures that files can only be accessed through designated actions within CentralQ Chat.